-Over time, your subscribers may start to ignore your emails.
-A re-engagement, or “win-back”, automated email campaign can reignite interest.
+Over time, your subscribers may start ignoring your emails.
+A re-engagement, or “win-back,” automated email campaign can reignite interest.
 One Return Path study found that nearly half of users who receive these emails will open and engage with subsequent ones.

 While there are a few ways to run automated email campaigns like this, there are some fundamentals to remember:

 - Follow up with an amazing offer

 - Inform subscribers that you’re going to delete or unsubscribe them soon

 Here’s the re-engagement campaign structure we use for clients (we send it to subscribers who haven’t opened or clicked an email in 60 days):